The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 1. Use the right type of rice

+This recipe is specifically for short-grain rice and sushi rice.
 Try to find Japanese short-grain rice or rice labelled as “sushi rice” (even if it is medium-grain rice).
-You can also use Korean short-grain rice (mepssal) or Calrose rice.
+You can also use Korean short-grain rice (mepssal) or Calrose rice in this recipe.

-Washing your rice removes extra starch and avoids mushy rice.
+Washing the rice removes extra starch and avoids mushy rice.

 Place the rice into a large mixing bowl and cover it with cold water.
 Curl your fingers into a claw shape and gently swirl the rice.